Your Cart is empty

 22 Inches – lower-rib cage length, these tape in extensions are perfect for swishy long locks

 and they come in all the colours your love.

 How long will they last?

 This depends on two things application and maintenance.
 They are stuck to your natural hair using the adhesive material on the tape strips at the root of your extensions.
 If you want your tape in extensions to go on straight and last longer I would recommend getting them to put in by a professional.
 Your friends will mean well but they do not have the experience or a steady hand so it will last a long time.
-On average tape in extensions last about eight weeks.
+On average tape-in extensions last about 6-8 weeks.
 The great thing is that because Cliphair’s Tape in extensions are good quality they can be reused.
-This is super easy to do, I will write a blog later in the week going through this.

 Like all hair extensions, if you want to make your hair extensions last longer maintenance is key.
 The big no-no is trying to brush your tape in extensions when then they are wet.
 This is when the adhesive is the weakest so you will have an increased chance of ruining your extension.
 I also tend to put my hand over the roots of the extensions whilst combing with the other hand.
 The shampoo is one of the unknown issues with tape in extensions.
 If you are applying it using a rotating motion this can ruin them so.
 Start your roots and work your way down and don’t forget to avoid sulphate shampoo.